-On the local side, the modification time is a good attribute to use for detecting changes, because the value does not depend on time shifts and such.
+On the local side, the modification time is a good attribute to use for detecting

 For the remote (that is, ownCloud server) repository, the Desktop App compares the ETag of each file with its expected value.
 Again, the expected ETag value is queried from the Desktop App database.
 If the ETag is the same, the file has not changed and no synchronization occurs.